Christ Church Cathedral, Waterford

 The altar, with the Tetragrammaton above.

 Christ Church Cathedral, Waterford, or more formally, the Cathedral of The Holy Trinity, Christ Church, is a cathedral of the Church of Ireland in Waterford City, Ireland.
 It is in the ecclesiastical province of Dublin.
 Previously the cathedral of the Diocese of Waterford, it is now one of six cathedrals in the United Dioceses of Cashel and Ossory.

 Ecclesiastical history

+Illustration of the north and west prospect of the cathedral by Jonas Blaymire in 1739.

 The first church on the site was built in the 11th century.
 In 1170 it was the venue for the marriage of Richard de Clare, 2nd Earl of Pembroke ("Strongbow"), and Aoife Ní Diarmait.

+Gothic church

-This was replaced in 1210 by a Gothic Cathedral.
+This church was replaced in 1210 by a Gothic Cathedral.
 Since Christ Church Cathedral was subject to the Protestant Reformation, Roman Catholic adherents were consequently obliged to worship elsewhere.
+This church was demolished in 1773.